Academic Staff Policies and Procedures, Chapter 03. Nonrenewal of Fixed-Term Renewable Appointments

 An employer (e.g., immediate supervisor, principal investigator, department chair or unit head) is responsible for clearly communicating to each employee under his or her supervision what the employee’s duties are and how the performance of those duties will be evaluated.
 Before ending an appointment for unsatisfactory performance, the employer must inform the employee in writing about areas of performance deficiency and must make efforts to work with the employee to improve performance to a satisfactory level (see ASPP 10, Performance Reviews).
 Some examples of unsatisfactory performance include insufficiently productive or timely output, insufficient creative effort, or failure to communicate effectively with individuals or groups important to the work processes.

 Lapses in performance may also result from a disability or personal problem.
-If the employer knows, or has reason to believe, that either of these is or could be a factor affecting the employee’s performance, the employer shall consult with campus resources such as the Office for Equity and Diversity, the Employee Assistance Office, the Ombuds Office, and the Academic Personnel Office before proceeding.
+If the employer knows, or has reason to believe, that either of these is or could be a factor affecting the employee’s performance, the employer shall consult with campus resources such as the Office for Equity and Diversity, the Office of Compliance, the Employee Assistance Office, the Ombuds Office, and the Office of Human Resources before proceeding.

 Minimum Notice Period for Nonrenewal of Fixed-Term Renewable Appointments